lensesio/fast-data-dev/README.md

   JVM based apps tend to be a bit sensitive to hostname issues.
-  Either run the image without `--net=host` and expose all ports (2181, 3030, 8081, 8082, 8083, 9092) to the same port at the host, or better yet make sure your hostname resolves to the localhost address (127.0.0.1).
+  Either run the image without `--net=host` and expose all ports (2181, 3030, 8081, 8082, 8083, 9092) to the same port at the host, or better yet make sure your hostname resolve to the localhost address (127.0.0.1).
 Usually to achieve this, you need to add your hostname (case sensitive) at `/etc/hosts` as the first name after 127.0.0.1.
 E.g: